BAT REMOVAL CALGARY

 Bats are nocturnal animals, sleeping through the day while hanging upside down from roosts.
 They feed their young with milk and are the only mammals which are capable of true flight.
 In the Prairie Provinces, there are two species of bats which can become a nuisance.
 These are the Little Brown Bat (Myotis lucifugus) and the Big Brown Bat (Eptesicus fuscus).
 In case of Little Brown Bat, the young are born in late June to early July.
 Each female has a single offspring.
 The young are born blind, hairless and unable to fly.
 They are totally dependent on their mothers for about the first three weeks.
 The nursery colonies start to break up by early August when the young are able to fly and feed themselves.
 Big Brown Bat’s youngs are born in May and June.
 There is one offspring per female, but there may be two.
 The young start to become independent of their mothers at about four weeks of age.
 Big Brown Bats do not hibernate until late October or early November.
 Most bats are insectivorous (insect-eating) mammals.
 They eat up to half their own body weight in insects, per night.
 They give birth to live young and nurse them until the young can be self-sufficient.
 These animals are the only true flying mammals.
 Their bodies are furred and their “wings” are thin membranes which extend from their forearms and fingers, along their bodies to the hind limbs.
 Bats navigate by means of a sonar-like system which allows them to hunt insects at night and to fly in total darkness.
 They emit high frequency sounds which bounce off solid objects and return to their large sensitive ears.
 Most bats are nocturnal and do their flying and hunting at night.
 Bats have a low birth rate of one or two offspring per year.
 They compensate for this by living for several years and by having few natural predators.

-For effective and affordable bats removal, contact your pest control service technician at Pestica Green Pest Control Calgary for free consultation and right advice.
+For effective and affordable bats removal, contact your pest control service technician for free consultation and right advice.

 Bats Control Calgary